Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Hablamos Español

-How Much Does Botox Cost for Forehead and Face in 2026?
-(Full Pricing Breakdown by Area)
+How Much Does Botox Cost for Your Forehead?
+Real Pricing by Area

 Table Of Contents

-Botox Is Priced Per Unit, and That Matters More Than You Think
+Botox Is Priced Per Unit, and That Changes Everything

-One unit is a tiny, standardized dose.
-Your face needs a certain number of units based on your muscle strength, the area being treated, and how expressive you are.
-Two people treating the same forehead can need completely different unit counts, and pay different amounts as a result.
+One unit is a standardized dose.
+Your face needs a specific number of units based on your muscle strength, the area being treated, and how expressive you naturally are.
+Two patients treating the same forehead can need completely different unit counts and pay different amounts as a result.

-The typical range in 2026 is $10 to $20 per unit.
+The national range in 2026 runs from $10 to $20 per unit.
+In Texas, where the medspa market is competitive, you will generally find pricing on the lower end of that range without sacrificing clinical quality.
 At InjectCo, Botox is $12 per unit with a 40-unit minimum.
-That minimum exists for clinical reasons, not arbitrary ones.
-Treating fewer than 40 units often means treating one isolated area without addressing the surrounding muscles, which can create asymmetry or uneven movement.
+That minimum is clinical, not commercial.
+Treating fewer than 40 units often means addressing one muscle group without balancing the surrounding ones, which creates asymmetry or uneven results over time.

-Here’s what real unit counts look like in dollar terms:
+Here is what real unit counts look like in dollar terms.

-The difference between a $200 session and an $800 session often comes down to how many muscle groups you treat, not the price per unit itself.
+The difference between a $200 session and an $800 session is almost never the price per unit.
+It is how many muscle groups you treat.
 More on that below.

 Botox Forehead Cost in 2026